zxing-js/library/README.md

 See [Live Preview](https://zxing-js.github.io/library/) in browser.

-**Note:** All the examples are using ES6, be sure is supported in your browser or modify as needed, Chrome recomended.
+**Note:** All the examples are using ES6, be sure is supported in your browser or modify as needed, Chrome recommended.

 ## Usage

-### Instalation
+### Installation

 `npm i @zxing/library --save`